 When Willy learned in school that his interests in art, science, and engineering could be combined into the previously-unknown-to-him discipline called design, he found the world shifting around him like the dolly zoom in Goodfellas and never turned back.
 He loves problem shaping during a project just as much as problem solving, and seeks input from as many key constituents, stakeholders, and customers as possible.
 He has a knack for weaving disparate perspectives into a coherent project strategy, and a zeal for clear communications and presentations.

-For fifteen years Willy has been a professor of industrial design at Pratt Institute in Brooklyn, and he has lectured and run workshops at Brooklyn College, Stanford, and Ostbayerische Technische Hochschule in Bavaria.
+Willy has been a professor of industrial design at Pratt Institute in Brooklyn for eighteen years, and he has lectured and run workshops at Brooklyn College, Stanford, and Ostbayerische Technische Hochschule in Bavaria.

 Write Willy